HG-Pilot/WellPump/README.md

 - Stuck pump relay detection logic uses a second relay for emergency pump disconnect
 - Overfilling is prevented with a critical water level check using a moisture sensor
+- In the event of a ToF sensor failure or inability to retrieve a valid reading after two attempts, the system transitions into a **Yellow Error State**, ensuring safety and preventing erroneous operations.
 - Over- and under-current pump protection avoids burning out or dry-running the pump
 - Hysteresis threshold prevents rapid pump cycling when the tank is nearly full
 - System events are logged with a circular buffer, enabling review and troubleshooting